Infineon/mtb-example-ota-mqtt/README.md

       ```
       BOARD = "APP_CY8CPROTO_062S2_43439"
       ```
-      > **Note:** Please make sure to change the `-` to `_` in the `BOARD` variable value after copied from the `TARGET` variable.
+      > **Note:** Ensure to change the `-` to `_` in the `BOARD` variable value after copied from the `TARGET` variable.

    2. Modify the value of the `AMAZON_BROKER_ADDRESS` variable to your custom endpoint on the **Settings** page of the AWS IoT console.
 This has the format `ABCDEFG1234567.iot.<region>.amazonaws.com`.

       > **Note:** If you are using the local MQTT broker (e.g., Mosquitto broker), modify the value of `MOSQUITTO_BROKER_LOCAL_ADDRESS` to the local IP address of your MQTT broker.

    3. Ensure the value of the `BROKER_ADDRESS` variable is `AMAZON_BROKER_ADDRESS`.

       > **Note:** If you are using the local MQTT broker (e.g., Mosquitto broker), modify the value of `BROKER_ADDRESS` to `MOSQUITTO_BROKER_LOCAL_ADDRESS`.

    4. Ensure that the value of the `TLS_ENABLED` variable is `True`.

    5. Ensure that the value of the `BROKER_PORT` variable is `8883`.

        > **Note:** If you are using the local MQTT broker (e.g., Mosquitto broker), ensure that the value of `BROKER_PORT` variable is `8884`.
 Currently in the *publisher.py* file conditional `if-else` block is used to automatically select a `BROKER_PORT` value based on the selected MQTT broker.

-4. Ensure that the certificate and key file names in the *\<OTA_MQTT>/scripts* folder and following variables value in the *\<OTA_MQTT>/scripts/publisher.py* file are same.
+4. Ensure that the certificate and key file names in the *\<OTA_MQTT>/scripts* folder and following variables value in the *\<OTA_MQTT>/scripts/publisher.py* file are the same.
       - `ca_certs` = "aws_ca.crt"
       - `certfile` = "aws_client.crt"
       - `keyfile`  = "aws_private.key"

       These variables are present under the `AMAZON BROKER` section at the last line in the *\<OTA_MQTT>/scripts/publisher.py* file.

       > **Note:** If you are using the local MQTT broker (e.g., Mosquitto broker), ensure that the certificate and key file names in the *\<OTA_MQTT>/scripts* folder and these variables value in the *\<OTA_MQTT>/scripts/publisher.py* file under the `MOSQUITTO_BROKER_LOCAL_ADDRESS` section are the same.
 Currently in the *publisher.py* file, the conditional `if-else` block is used to automatically select the default certificate and key file names based on the selected MQTT broker.

 5. Run the *publisher.py* Python script.

-    The scripts take arguments such as the kit name, broker URL, and file path.
+    The scripts take arguments, such as the kit name, broker URL, and file path.
 For details on the supported arguments and their usage, execute the following command:

      > **Note:** For Linux and macOS platforms, use `python3` instead of `python` in the following command.